Central Quaker Meeting House: Background

 Bristol's first purpose-designed meeting house was erected in 1670 on the former Dominican friary site now known as Quakers Friars.
 That building was replaced in 1747–49 by a larger classical meeting house which served the Quakers until the mid-20th century, when Bristol City Council acquired the premises for redevelopment of Broadmead as the city's new shopping district.
 In 1956, Bristol Friends accepted municipal compensation and began planning the new meeting house on River Street.

 Design and construction

 Work on the new building was nearing completion by April 1962.
-The meeting house occupies the former burial ground, cleared in 1932, and stands next to the Grade II listed Quaker workhouse, now the New Street Flats.
+The meeting house occupies the former burial ground, cleared in 1932, and stands next to the Grade II listed Quaker workhouse, now called Champion Court (see below).
 It is an L-shaped, single-storey building faced in buff brick with a pantile roof; the main range contains the meeting room, ancillary spaces and a small courtyard garden.
 The building was formally opened on 5 May 1962.